About This Site

-- Photo Gallery: Links to photos I or others have taken of the highways, from the route56.com Gallery (currently, this information is incomplete).
+- Photo Gallery: Links to photos I or others have taken of the highways, from my flickr page (currently, this information is incomplete).

-- History: Historical information about the highway, mostly compiled from official KDOT maps, and more recently, KDOT's annual "Highway and Route Changes" reports.
+- History: Historical information about the highway, compiled from official KDOT maps, and more recently, "Highway and Route Changes" reports, and official highway resolutions.

 Abbreviations and Terms Used

 - AADT: Annual average daily traffic, a way to express the average daily number of vehicles on a stretch of roadway, determined either through actual measurement or statistical analysis

 - AASHTO: American Association of State Highway and Transportation Officials.
 They set the rules for US and Interstate route numbering, and set design guidelines for roadways.

 - Condition Survey Report: an annual KDOT publication indicating the pavment condition of much of the Kansas State Highway system.
 Since it also shows highway lengths and junction locations to the 1/1000th of a mile, it also serves as the de facto publically available highway log.

 - Decommision: Term used by road enthusiests to describe the removal of an US or Interstate route numbering.
 It can also refer to the removal or re-designation of a state highway.

 - Expressway: A multi-lane divided highway that still has intersections, but may have the occasional interchange